xApiOrg/account-payment-settings/README.md

 ```
 Edit Path environment variable in System variables and add your maven bin directory to it (e.g.: C:\Program Files\apache-maven-3.5.0\bin)
 ```

+#### Firewall ports

+To allow remote access to the applications, tomcat, jenkins... we need to open the port where the application is listening.

 ### 2. Creating a new task in Jenkins